Edward Aveling: University College London

-He left Taunton in 1866 and briefly joined a theatrical troupe that included the actor Henry Irving, in Liverpool and Manchester, and later received private tuition in medicine and German after he returned to his father at Kingsland at the end of the summer.
+Aveling left Taunton in January 1866 "with a bursary of £10 after having matriculated with honours at the examinations set by the University of London." and briefly in the summer joined a theatrical troupe that included the actor Henry Irving, in Liverpool and Manchester, and later received private tuition in medicine and German after he returned to his father at Kingsland at the end of the summer.
 It has been suggested that this tutor was Adolph Sonnenschein.
+Part of this time was spent on the island of Jersey with his tutor.

 Twenty months would pass between his leaving Taunton and starting as a medical student at University College London.
 He was a successful and diligent student, receiving a gold medal in chemistry, a first in practical physiology and histology, and a silver medal in botany.
 In 1867, he won a medical entrance exhibition of £25.
+He studied surgery under John Marshall (1818–1891) and the English anatomist Christopher Heath (1835–1905), who was assistant surgeon and teacher of operative surgery at University College Hospital; Aveling trained in minor surgery and the use of medical instruments with Matthew Berkeley Hill (1834–1892), professor of clinical surgery and teacher of practical surgery; and with William Morse Graily Hewit (1828–1893), professor of midwifery at University College and obstetric physician to University College Hospital, he took midwifery and gynecology.